Homemade Cat Food – 3 DIY Recipes That Are Healthy for Cats!

 Fats

-Fats are a cat's energy source.
-When selecting your homemade cat food options, be sure your chosen diet for your cat includes plenty of fat-rich goods.
+Fats are a cat’s energy source.
+So when selecting your homemade cat food options, be sure your chosen diet for your cat includes plenty of fat-rich goods.

-- Meat and fish naturally contain fats known as good fats.
-Good fats, together with Omega-3 and Omega-6 fatty acids, assist in keeping cats' heart rates regular.
-Good fats maintain anti-coagulant properties in your cat's blood and lower the risk of blood clots and heart disease.
+- Meat and fish naturally contain healthy fats.
+Good fats, including Omega-3 and Omega-6 fatty acids, help maintain cats’ heart rates at a regular level.
+Good fats maintain anti-coagulant properties in your cat’s blood and lower the risk of blood clots and heart disease.

-- Fats help maintain a cat’s body temperature and absorb the much-needed vitamins mentioned above.
-They also give your lively feline the energy it needs to stay active, curious, and playful throughout the day.
+- Fats help maintain a cat’s body temperature and support the absorption of the vitamins mentioned above.
+They also give your lively feline the energy to stay active, curious, and playful throughout the day.

-- Healthy fats provide twice the amount of energy for your cat than carbohydrates do.
+- Healthy fats provide twice as much energy for your cat as carbohydrates.

-- Pet owners are encouraged to provide around 20 to 24 percent fat in their cat's diet.
+- Pet owners are encouraged to provide approximately 20-24% fat in their cat’s diet.

 Water

-This reasoning is why it’s a general rule of thumb that pet owners should reconsider feeding their cats dry food only.
+This reasoning is why it’s a general rule of thumb that pet owners should reconsider feeding their cats only dry food.

-- As they are 70% water themselves, cats need to replenish these resources.
-The only way to do it is through an adequate diet, since you may not be able to convince them to drink more water.
+- Cats need to replenish these resources because they are 70% water.
+Unfortunately, the only way to do it is through an adequate diet, since you may need to convince them to drink more water.

-- Water is important to a cat’s body to help eliminate toxins.
-Water helps better metabolize nutrients and distribute those nutrients, while also helping maintain the animal's body temperature at optimum levels.
+- Water is essential to a cat’s body to help eliminate toxins.
+In addition, water helps metabolize nutrients, distribute them, and maintain the animal’s body temperature at optimal levels.

-- An inadequate water intake can lead to all sorts of health conditions for your cat.
+- Inadequate water intake can lead to a range of health issues for your cat.
 Those could include:

 - kidney issues